vectordotdev/log-event-json-schema/README.md

-# Timber Log Event JSON Schema
+# :evergreen_tree: Timber Log Event JSON Schema

 This is a formal definition of the [Timber](https://timber.io) log event JSON schema.
 It follows the [JSON Schema](http://json-schema.org/) specification.